Nanda8106/meeting-scheduler/README.md

 # Meeting Scheduler

 ## Description:
 An application for scheduling meetings for company employees.
 Each employee's busy schedule were all provided in text form.
-The assignment's goal is to locate meetings where necessary personnel are available on the requested date and time.
+The application's goal is to locate meetings where necessary personnel are available on the requested date and time.

 ### structure of the folder